cchudsc/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Tidy dataset for average measures group by subject and activity are named as "meanBySubjectActivity"

 ##How the run_analysis.R script works
-* The script would define all required file name as variables
+* At beginning of the script it would define all required file name as variables
 ```
 featureFile = "UCI HAR Dataset\\features.txt"
 activityLabelFile = "UCI HAR Dataset\\activity_labels.txt"